 - We like how SONA's theme music sets the mood every time it opens the newscast, accompanied by an opening billboard that features a montage of some of the important stories Soho did in the past two decades.
 The theme music sounds very patriotic, with trumpet sounds and drums, as if an actual State of the Nation is taking place.

 - Ultimately, we liked the overall look of the newscast.
 Simple, isn't too distracting and minimalist.
-We hope though that they make some simple tweaks with the L3 graphics, so it can match the quality of news they're presenting.
+We hope though that they make some simple tweaks, so it can match the quality of news they're presenting.

 Question: Do you watch SONA?
 Do you find Jessica Soho credible?
-Share us your thoughts by posting your comments below, or tweet us at @medianewserphil and we'll RT them.
+Share us your thoughts by posting your comments below, or on our Facebook page.
+You can also tweet us at @medianewserphil.